Exploring Cosmos Staking: A Guide to Staking ATOM

 Commission-less Staking

-Cosmos Validators take a percentage fee to help maintain their operations.
+Cosmos Validators charge a percentage fee to cover their operating costs.

 Unlike other blockchains, such as Solana, Cosmos does not have commission-free validators.
-You’ll have to choose ones with minimal commission and a high reputation.
+You’ll need to choose options with minimal commission and a strong reputation.

 While Polli automatically selects the best validators, you can also manually choose which ones you think are the best.
 With its full validator view, you can see all validators offering their services.

-Aside from Polli, free websites like Mint Scan let you view Cosmos’s top validators and their commission rates and uptime.
+Aside from Polli, free websites such as Mint Scan let you view Cosmos’s top validators and their commission rates and uptime.

 Diversify Validators